Ahmedtambal/AI-Based-Text-to-Speech-Tool/README.md

 ![image](https://github.com/user-attachments/assets/7e83c5b7-3d96-4252-a92a-457d979d56d5)

-This repository contains a Text-to-Speech (TTS) tool that leverages the BARK model by Suno for generating natural-sounding audio from text input.
+This repository contains a Text-to-Speech (TTS) tool that leverages the BARK model by Suno for generating natural-sounding audio from English and Chinese text input.
 The tool provides multiple voices across different languages, allowing users to select their preferred voice characteristics.

 ## **Features**
 - **Multiple Voices**: Choose between male and female voices in English and Chinese.